Cities-Towns

 Le Havre was destroyed in WWII and rebuilt in this style:

-Posted by Jackie Barnes in Cities-Towns, France, Places
+Posted by Jackie in Cities-Towns, France, Places

 WWII and the EU